Marv Hanson

 Marvin B. "Marv" Hanson (December 12, 1943 – February 29, 2004) was a farmer and politician.

-From Hallock, Minnesota, Hanson received his bachelor's degree from University of Minnesota and his law degree from Columbia Law School.
+From Hallock, Minnesota, Hanson received his bachelor's degree from the University of Minnesota and his law degree from Columbia Law School.
 He had served in the United States Peace Corps.
-Hanson served in the Minnesota State Senate as a Democrat from 1977 to 1982.
+Hanson served in the Minnesota Senate as a Democrat from 1977 to 1982.
 Hanson attended Red River Lutheran Church near Hallock.
 He died from a heart attack at his home in Kennedy, Minnesota.